+Question Answer Mark

+Number

-Question Answer Mark Number 3 (d) AO2 Indicative content Reasons for supporting this statement could be: it is important to do good for others regardless of reward Christians should follow the teachings of the Bible all Christians will go to heaven Reasons for not supporting this statement could be: Christians should live good lives to be rewarded in heaven Jesus taught that people will be judged on how they live Christians should help others to avoid going to hell Other approaches are possible and must be marked according to the levels.
+3 (d) AO2 Indicative content Reasons for supporting this statement could be: it is important to do good for others regardless of reward Sikhs should follow the teaching of the Guru Granth Sahib we are certain about this world but only have beliefs about the next

+Reasons for not supporting this statement could be: Sikhs should live good lives to receive mukti the Gurus taught that people will be judged on how they live Sikhs should help others to avoid rebirth

+Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.

-Award marks as follows: Candidates who do not refer to Christianity in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for • a simple reason 3 2 marks fora developed reasonor two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for 3 a simple reason marks for a developed reasonor two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason
+Award marks as follows: Candidates who do not refer to Sikhism in either (i) or (ii) cannot go beyond 3 marks for the whole of (d).

+(i) Own opinion

+1 mark for 3

+a simple reason U

+2 marks for

+a developed reason

+or two simple reasons

+3 marks for

+three simple reasons

+or two developed reasons

+or a fully developed reason

+(ii) Why some people may disagree with their opinion 3

+1 mark for

+a simple reason

+2 marks for

+a developed reason

+or two simple reasons

+3 marks for

+three simple reasons

+or two developed reasons

+or a fully developed reason

-Question Number Correct Answer Partially Correct Answer Reject Mark 4 (a) AO1 the belief that life is holy (and belongs to God) life is sacred sacredness holiness an example of sanctity of life Answers which define a different key word.
-2 Any alternative wording of the above points is acceptable.
-Any alternative wording of the above point is acceptable.
+Question Number Correct Answer Partially Correct Answer Reject Mark 4 (a) AO1 the belief that life is holy (and belongs to God) life is sacred Any alternative wording of the above points is acceptable.
+(2) sacredness holiness an example of sanctity of life Any alternative wording of the above point is acceptable.
+Answers which define a different key word.
+(0) 2

-Question Number Answer Mark 4 (b) AO2 Indicative content Answers which think that Christians should agree with euthanasia are likely to use such reasons as: • euthanasia is sometimes the lesser of two evils • euthanasia is sometimes the most loving thing to do • it is the person's choice 4 Answers which do not think that Christians should agree with euthanasia are likely to use such reasons as: • the Bible says that murder is wrong • euthanasia goes against the sanctity of life • most Churches teach against euthanasia Other approaches are possible and must be marked according to the levels.
+Question Number Answer Mark 4 (b) AO2 Indicative content Answers which think that Sikhs should agree with euthanasia are likely to use such reasons as: euthanasia is sometimes the lesser of two evils euthanasia is sometimes the most loving thing to do it is the person's choice 4 Answers which do not think that Sikhs should not agree with euthanasia are likely to use such reasons as: the law says that murder is wrong euthanasia goes against the sanctity of life pain and pleasure are in the will of God Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: For a personal response with: • one brief reason (e.g. euthanasia is sometimes the lesser of two evils) 1 mark For a personal response with: • two brief reasons • or one developed reason (e.g. euthanasia is sometimes the lesser of two evils, if the person is in great pain it would be better to end suffering) 2 marks For a personal response with: two reasons with one developed For a personal response with: two developed reasons 4 marks
+Award marks as follows: For a personal response with: one brief reason (e.g. euthanasia is sometimes the lesser of two evils) For a personal response with: • two brief reasons or one developed reason (e.g. euthanasia is sometimes the lesser of two evils, if the person is in great pain it would be better to end suffering) 2 marks For a personal response with: • two reasons with one developed 3 marks For a personal response with:• two developed reasons4 marks